Blinken says no Ukraine cease-fire without a peace deal that includes Russia's withdrawal - KESQ

 Allowing Moscow to keep the one-fifth of Ukraine territory it has occupied would send the wrong message to Russia and to “other would-be aggressors around the world,” according to Blinken.

+Russia, however, wants any talks to address Ukraine’s request to join NATO.
+Ukrainian President Volodymyr Zelenskyy has pushed for the country’s membership in the Western military alliance that the Kremlin sees as a threat.

+“Naturally, this (issue) will be one of the main irritants and potential problems for many, many years to come,” Kremlin spokesman Dmitry Peskov said Friday.

-Washington is ready to support peace efforts by other countries, including recent overtures from China and Brazil, he said.
+Blinken said Washington is ready to support peace efforts by other countries, including recent overtures from China and Brazil.
 But any peace agreement must uphold the principles of sovereignty, territorial integrity and independence.

 The United States is a leading Western ally and supplier of arms to Kyiv to help it push back against the Kremlin’s forces.